Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> Each `SETSSIP` register is a 32-bit wide WARL register where the upper 31 bits are wired to zero.
+> Each `SETSSIP` register is a 32-bit wide WARL register where the upper 31 bits are wired to zero.<br><br>
 >
 > The least significant bit of a SETSSIP register always reads 0.
-Writing 0 to the least significant bit of a `SETSSIP` register has no effect whereas writing 1 to the least significant bit sends an edge-sensitive interrupt signal to the corresponding HART causing the HART to set SSIP in the `mip` CSR.
+Writing 0 to the least significant bit of a `SETSSIP` register has no effect whereas writing 1 to the least significant bit sends an edge-sensitive interrupt signal to the corresponding HART causing the HART to set SSIP in the `mip` CSR.<br><br>
 >
 > Writes to a `SETSSIP` register are guaranteed to be reflected in SSIP of the corresponding HART but not necessarily immediately.

 </details>